KonVas/Ionio-liveCode-workshop/README.md

 music, and digital arts) is a performance paradigm that allows the performer(s) to create an instrument on the fly instead of interacting with it by altering its control inputs or parameters.
-For this we will use JITLib shipped in SuperCollider optimised for just in time programming techniques, which allows the user to interact and interfere without having to stop and update the synthesis processes while at run.
+For this we will use JITLib shipped in SuperCollider optimized for _just in time_ programming, which allows the user to interact and interfere to the musical output without having to stop and update the synthesis processes while at run.
 This allows the performer to improvise and change the state of the sound manipulation dynamically, expanding the interaction affordances of the software in real time.
 For the workshop we will use the SuperCollider language, a state of the art sound synthesis environment